IrisBox/gewit-hring/terms.md

 ## Jurisdiction
 These terms of use and all questions of construction, interpretation, validity and performance under these terms including non-contractual disputes or claims shall be governed by English law and subject to the exclusive jurisdiction of the English courts.

-## General
-If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting Us.

-Nothing in these terms of use is intended to nor shall it confer any benefit on a third party whether under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

-The Gewitt-Hring's failure or delay to exercise or enforce any right in these terms of use does not waive the Gewitt-Hring's right to enforce that right.

-If any of these terms of use should be determined to be illegal, invalid or otherwise unenforceable by reason of the laws of any country in which these terms of use are intended to be effective, then to the extent and within that jurisdiction in which that term of use is illegal, invalid or unenforceable, it shall be severed and deleted from these terms of use and the remaining terms of use shall survive and remain in full force and effect and continue to be binding and enforceable.

 ## Contact
 If you have any questions about these Terms and Conditions, You can contact us by email: